dhappy/git-remote-igis/README.md

 2. `git push ipfs::<CID from Step #1> --all`
 3. Pin the resultant hash on a pinning service.

+_Note that #2 uses the CID produced by #1.
+When a CID is provided for a push the push will add changes to that repository._

 #### Push `master` with tags and get an IPFS CID back:

 `git push --tags ipfs:: master`